aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

    remote calculation submission)

-4. Learn how to write a workflow with checkpoints: this means that, even if your workflows requires external calculations to start, them and their dependencies are managed through the daemon.
+4. Learn how to write a workflow with checkpoints: this means that, even if your workflow requires external calculations to start, they and their dependencies are managed through the daemon.
 While you are waiting for the calculations to complete, you can stop and even shutdown the computer in which AiiDA is running.
 When you restart,